BartJongejan/Bracmat/README.md

 handle string data (text) as well as structured data (XML, HTML, JSON, algebraic expressions, email, program code, ...).

+The programming language construct for pattern matching supports associative pattern matching (known from regular expressions), and expression evaluation during pattern matching (comparable to guards in functional languages).
+The combination of pattern matching in (semi-)structured data with associative patterns that allow embedded expression evaluation is almost unique.

+Bracmat is a good choice for tasks that require dynamic programming.

-Over hundred and fifty examples of Bracmat code can be found at http://rosettacode.org/wiki/Rosetta_Code
+Almost three hundred examples of Bracmat code can be found at http://rosettacode.org/wiki/Rosetta_Code

 **This distribution contains the following directories and files:**